Discover which option makes sense, for you.

 When decisions are available for viewing in our applicant portal, we will send an email to the address provided in your application.
 If you’re admitted, and your family has provided the College Scholarship Service Financial Aid Profile (CSS Profile), you will be notified of your financial aid award details within one week of the release of your admission decision.

-To confirm your place in the first-year class, you must submit your nonrefundable tuition and housing deposits by May 1.
+To confirm your place in the first-year class, you must submit your nonrefundable tuition deposit by May 1.

 Transfer

-Students who have enrolled in college courses after secondary-school graduation should apply for transfer admission.
+Students who have enrolled in, and earned credits from, post-secondary study after secondary school graduation must apply as a transfer student.
 Note that Northwestern only considers transfer applications for fall-quarter enrollment.
 Successful transfer applicants typically arrive at Northwestern having completed at least one academic year of full-time college coursework (24 semester hours or 36 quarter hours).

 Please note the following possible restrictions to transfer applications: